Now Reading: US Diplomats Urged to Counter Global Data Localization Efforts

 svg

-Diplomats have now been tasked with monitoring and influencing international proposals that restrict cross-border data flows, as well as promoting alternative frameworks that support the free transfer of data between countries.
+US diplomats are now tasked with monitoring and influencing international proposals that seek to limit cross-border data exchanges.
+Their goal is to promote alternative frameworks that support the free transfer of data between countries.
+These efforts aim to prevent countries from adopting laws that could fragment the digital economy and hinder global AI and cloud services development.

 0 People voted this article.
 0 Upvotes - 0 Downvotes.